Vanille-N/mpri2-edt/edt.typ

   let ects = 0
   for day in ( week.mon, week.tue, week.wed, week.thu, week.fri ) {
-    for slot in ( day.periods.fst, day.periods.snd, day.periods.thr ) {
-      for class in slot {
+    for class in day.classes {
       if class.descr in chosen {
         ects += class.ects
-        }
       }
     }
   }